Configure Virtual Networks

 Updated: November 27, 2013

-You can configure one or more virtual networks for virtual machines to access network resources.
+You can use Hyper-V Manager to configure one or more virtual networks so that virtual machines can access network resources.

-Go to any computer that you have previously set up for remote management of Hyper-V Server.
+Go to any computer that you have previously set up to remotely manage Hyper-V Server.

 From the Actions menu, click Connect to Server, select Another Computer, and then enter the name or IP address of the server that you want to connect to.